MystenLabs/sui/docker/fullnode/README.md

    the *Local* network from the drop-down menu.
 1. Close the *Choose a Network* menu to see the latest transactions.

-TODO: Confirm this shouldn't be Local as in the existing fullnode doc.

 ## Troubleshoot / tips / documentation

 ### Start the fullnode in detached mode